 - District 5 (Precincts 7 and 8): Munson Memorial Library

-A candidate forum for the at-large candidates will be held on August 29, starting at 7 p.m. in the Town Room of the Amherst Town Hall.
+A candidate forum for the at-large candidates will be held on August 29, starting at 7 p.m. at the Amherst Regional Middle School Auditorium [NOTE CHANGE FROM PREVIOUSLY ANNOUNCED LOCATION.]
 Questions for the candidates will be submitted from the League and from members of the audience.

 Under League guidelines, no substitutes may replace the candidates at these forums, but candidates who are unable to attend in person will be able to have a brief opening statement read to the audience.